ffardno/ffardno.github.io/_pages/paintings.md

 author_profile: true
 ---

-## Paintings

-I enjoy playing piano and painting.
+I like playing piano and painting.
 Below are some of my paintings.

 <div style="display: flex; flex-wrap: wrap; gap: 60px;">